Configuration File¶

 bounded intervals for different variables, which can either be of type

-.
-Variables of type float
+int, float, or enum.
+Variables of type float can also

 be warped into log-space, which means that the optimization will be